 The Company is focused on creating value through finding and developing "critical rare earth element ("CREE")" mineral assets in SE Labrador, Canada.
-CREEs (Nd, Pr, Tb, Dy, La) and strategic metals which have growing demand, constrained or restricted supply and are commonly used in innovative technologies.
+CREEs (Nd, Pr, Tb, Dy, La) are strategic metals that have growing demand, constrained or restricted supply, and are commonly used in innovative technologies.

 Search is the discoverer of the Port Hope Simpson CREE District, a highly prospective CREE belt located in southeast Labrador, where the Company controls a belt 70 km long and up to 8 km wide.
 Search owns 100% of the advanced CREE resource called the Foxtrot Project ("Foxtrot"), and recently announced Foxtrot-like prospects called "Deep Fox" and "Fox Meadow".
 In addition, the Company has identified more than 20 other Foxtrot-like prospects in the District.
-The primary focus of Search is to continue to advance the Foxtrot resource, while evaluating other Foxtrot-like prospects.
+The primary focus of Search is to continue to advance the Foxtrot resource and to produce a resource at Deep Fox, while evaluating other Foxtrot-like prospects.
 Several of the Foxtrot-like prospects require exploration drilling programs and may provide additional resources to a central processing facility that would be situated within the District.